 Rather than rushing to university when they are not really ready or accepting second choice courses through Clearing each year students opt to spend their gap year, or part of it, retaking A levels, or doing new ones from scratch.

 As part of its ongoing education reforms the government has removed the opportunity for students to resit any A level modules in January.
 The last A level January modules were available in January 2013.
-Traditional one term September-January A level resit courses on English exam boards (OCR, Edexcel and AQA) are therefore no longer possible.
-These one term courses however were sometimes limited by the availability of modules in January anyway and less impressive to universities as it was always clear students were looking for a quick fix with minimum disruption to their gap year plans!
+The traditional one term September-January A level resit courses offered by independent sixth form colleges on English exam boards (OCR, Edexcel and AQA) are therefore no longer possible.

 RIC’s bespoke A level resit courses now run January- June or September-June depending on individual circumstances.
 Our teachers can offer retake courses for all examination boards and options.